alejandracampero/unit1-project/README.md

 ### ***DESCRIPTION***

 ***OBJECTIVE***
-"War" The card game's prime objective is to win all 52 cards!
+"War" the card game's prime objective is to win all 52 cards!

 ***THE DEAL***

-The deckis first shuffled and then is divided evenly, with each player receiving 26 cards.
+The deck is shuffled and then divided evenly between 2 players, with each player receiving 26 cards.

 ***THE PLAY***

-Each player flips a card at the same time and the player with the higher card takes both cards and puts them, face down, on the bottom of his stack.
+Each player flips a card from their respective decks at the same time.
+The player with the higher value card takes both flipped cards and puts them face down at the bottom of his deck.
-If the cards are the same rank, it is War!
+If the cards are of the same value... it is War!

 ***WAR***

+In a "War" scenario each player is to draw 3 cards and place them in a face down pile next to the card that triggered the "War".
+A final card is drawn by each player flipped face up at the same time and placed next to their face down pile.
+The player with the higher value final card takes all dealt cards by both players that turn and puts them face down at the bottom of his deck.
-Each player turns up three cards face down and one card face up.
-The player with the higher cards takes both piles and the cards flipped.
-If the turned-up cards are again the same rank it is war again!
+If the cards are of the same value it is "War" again!

 ***HOW TO KEEP SCORE***